 Tasty goodness in a dish and even better still, they’re quick and easy, and ready in just minutes.

-These mushrooms may be easy to cook, there are however a few simple mushroom preparation and cooking rules you need to stick to in order to guarantee success.
+These mushrooms may be easy to cook, there are however a few simple mushroom preparation and cooking rules you need to stick to for success.

 My Irish granny used to gather wild mushrooms in the fields of her farm in County Cork, and we’d cook them in melted Irish butter with a little sprinkle of salt.
 Irish food at its very best!